ajabreu100/student-project/README.md

 ### Analysis process

 In the data cleaning process phase, we performed tasks such as:
-Loading necessary libraries and importing the data from a CSV file Printing the first few rows of the data for an initial inspection Printing summary statistics for all columns to understand the data distribution Calculating key statistics for the ‘math_grade’ column:
+1. Loading necessary libraries and importing the data from a CSV file
+2. Printing the first few rows of the data for an initial inspection
-Mean
-Median
-Mode
-Range
-Standard deviation
+3. Printing summary statistics for all columns to understand the data distribution
-Mean Absolute Deviation (MAD)
+4. Calculating key statistics for the ‘math_grade’ column: Mean, Median, Mode, Range, Standard deviation, Mean Absolute Deviation (MAD)
-Creating visualizations to explore the data:
+5. Creating visualizations to explore the data
-Histogram of math grades
-Box plot of math grades
-Analyzing categorical data:
+6. Analyzing categorical data
-Calculating the number and proportion of students with mothers in each job category Creating bar and pie charts for the ‘Mjob’ column Additional visualizations:
-Pie chart of students’ addresses
-Histogram of absences
-Bar chart of fathers’ job categories

 ### Exploratory Data Analysis

-##### Main Question
--Which county of Washington state contains the most EV vehicle registrations
-##### Bonus Questions
+##### Questions
--Which EV vehicles contain the highest driving range

--What other states are registered in the Washington DOL
+- How are students performing in their math classes?

+- What do students’ parents do for work?

+- How often are students absent from school?

 ### Data Analysis